Hard Work and the Great Outdoors

 FAIRWAYiQ is Born to Help a Struggling and Neglected Industry

-The first few years were dominated by in-market testing with customers and further build-out of the technology.
+The first few years were dominated by testing with customers further build-out of the technology.

 You need a tribe to continue to shape, evolve and improve ideas.
-We found our tribe amongst a diverse group of golf course superintendents and golf professionals.
-We embedded ourselves with customers who were willing to share candid feedback and help us evolve the vision.
-We are grateful for the many who helped us.
+We found our tribe amongst a diverse group.
+We embedded ourselves with customers who were willing to share candid feedback, and help us evolve the vision.
+And for this, we are grateful.
 The list is long.

-It’s been over 5 years now and we have thousands of users and continue to grow.
+It’s been over 6 years now and we have thousands of users and continue to grow, and improve.

-We now have accountability to a larger tribe:
+We have accountability to a larger tribe which keeps us going every day!

 I truly love what I do and the tribe I am accountable to.

-The decision to start FAIRWAYiQ in 2014 was one of the biggest decisions I’ve made in my professional career.
+The decision to start FAIRWAYiQ in 2014 was one of the biggest decisions I’ve made in my professional career and I am thrilled that I decided to do it.
+Lookout!
+Here we come!!